nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_agent_3_pie_agentsCallsDone.md

-# Calls made by agents
+# Calls Made by Agents

 Number of calls *Made* by each selected agent.